Feiyuyu0503/free-dall-e-proxy/README.md

    ```bash
    cd free-dall-e-proxy
    ```
-3. Configure your related credentials in the `data/.env` file according to the prompt:
+3. Configure your related credentials in the `data/.env` file according to the prompt, now the [docs](docs/how_to_configure.md) is here:
    ```bash
    cp data/.env.example data/.env
    vim data/.env